yanickrochon/rbac-a/README.md

 ## Attributes

-Attributes determine if a role is accessible or not.
-Attributes are role-based and are not necessarily user-dependent.
-If an attribute requires to be user-dependent, such user value should be provided as attribute parameter.
+Attributes determine if a role is active or not.
+If an attribute fails (returns a falsy value or is resolved with a falsy value, or is rejected), then the role is considered inactive and treated as if not part of the user's membership.
+A role with no attributes is always active.

-When checking permissions, `rbac.check` only allows passing one set of parameters that will be sent throughout any specified roles' attribute.
-And since attributes are business-specific, it is entirely to the implementing project to manage any such attributes and required parameters.
+When checking permissions, `rbac.check` only allows passing one set of persistent and shared parameters that will be sent to any and all specified roles' attributes.
+And since attributes are business-specific, it is entirely to the implementing project to manage and handle any such parameters.

-Attribute functions may return a thruthy value if all condition succeeds, meaning that the role is active for the specified user, or a falsy value if the conditions are not met, meaning that the role is not active for the specified user.
+Attribute functions may return a thruthy value if all conditions succeed, meaning that the role is active for the specified user, or a falsy value if the conditions are not met, meaning that the role is not active for the specified user.
 If an attribute throws an error, the condition will fail and the role will not be available.

+An inactive role discards all inheriting roles for the specified user.

-Any error thrown will be emit an `error` even via the `RBAC` instance.
-The error will be extended with the specified `user` and `permissions`.
+Any uncaught error thrown will emit an `error` event via the `RBAC` instance.
+The error will be extended with the specified `user`, current `role`, and `permissions`.

 ## Contribution

 All contributions welcome!
 Every PR **must** be accompanied by their associated unit tests!

 ## License